-ABOUT THIS RISK ASSESSMENT
+1 ABOUT THIS RISK ASSESSMENT

 Location

 Assessment Owner

 Assessment date

-Previous NAME AND LOCATION OF PREVIO OUS RISK ASSESSMENTS
+Previous NAME AND LOCATION OF PREVI OUS RISK ASSESSMENTS

 Assessments

 Review Dates Date: Date: Date:

 Date: Date: Date:

-Context & supplementary information Future Education is a special school for children (13-16yrs) with complex and challenging special educational needs and/or disabilities.
-In some instances, these needs may affect students' awareness and understanding of health & safety information and procedures and as such they may be further exposed to hazards due to lack of experience, inability to identify risks and existing risky personal behaviours.
+Context & Future Education is a special so chool for children (13-16yrs) v with complex and challenging

+supplementary special educational needs and/ or disabilities.
+In some instar nces, these needs may affect

+information students' awareness and understanding of health & safety information and procedures and as such they may be further exposed to hazards due to lack of experience, inability to identify risks and existing risky personal behaviours.
 The nature of our school means that the likelihood of violence and aggression is high and as such the school has in place a wide range of behavioural, safeguarding, and safety policies and procedures intended to protect students, staff and others from harm.
 At any given time, there is approximately XXX students and XXX staff on site.

-First Aid training Current Staff nominated and trained to administer first aid are as follows: • QA Level 3 Award in Emergency First Aid at work (RQF): • NAMES/ROLES • QA First Aid at Work (RQF): • NAME/ROLE Fire training Current staff trained and responsible as Fire Marshals are a follows: NAME/ROLE
+First Aid training Current Staff nominated and trained to administer first aid Fire training Current staff trained and responsible as Fire Marshals are as

+are as follows: follows:

+• QA Level 3 Award in Emergency First Aid at work NAME/ROLE

+(RQF): o NAMES/ROLE · s

+QA First Aid at Work (RQF): NAME/ROLE

-Department H&S Lead Signature: Name: Date: Org H&S Lead Signature: Name: Date:
+Department H&S Lead Sig nature: Org H&S Lead Signature:

+Name: Name:

+Date: Date:

-Head Teacher Signature: Health & Safety Governor Signature: Name: Date: Name: Date:
+Head Teacher Signature: Health & Safety Governor Sig nature:

+Name: Date: Name: Date: